What Do Lawn Care Services Do?

 Companies usually offer customers a selection of “packages” that include specified treatment plans to take place over the course of a year.
 Some lawn care services also offer one-time treatments, some automatically renew the contract each year, but almost all allow you to cancel a contract at any time and pay only for the visits you have received.

 Most lawns benefit from a core aeration process once every three years or so.
-In this process, a device with metal tubes about one-half inch in diameter is rolled over your lawn, penetrating several inches into the turf to remove plugs of turf and soil, and then deposit them on the surface.
+A device with metal tubes about one-half inch in diameter is rolled over your lawn, penetrating several inches into the turf to remove plugs of turf and soil, and then deposit them on the surface.
 The resulting holes admit water, air, fertilizer, and humus-creating organic matter to the root systems.
 The holes give the soil room to loosen, permitting easier root growth and better air and water circulation throughout the turf.

 Although it can be expensive, many lawns benefit from seeding (or “over-seeding”) each fall.
 New seed can fill in thinned-out areas, create a denser lawn that will discourage weeds and pests, add a newer grass variety with improved disease and insect resistance to an established lawn, or add a better grass variety for the area—for example, fine fescue can be planted in an area with dense shade, where tall fescue doesn’t grow well.

-There are three basic types of fertilizer—fast-release synthetic, slow-release synthetic, and slow-release natural (organic).
+There are three basic types of fertilizer: fast-release synthetic, slow-release synthetic, and slow-release natural (organic).

 A fast-release fertilizer gives grass a quick shot of nutrition, resulting in rapid leaf growth and greening.
 But this burst of growth may divert energy from the formation of a strong root system.
 A lawn that gets fast-release fertilizer five or six times per year may look good when the weather is good, but its weak root system may cause it to dry up later on.